 See?
 Super simple!
 It's like a swiss roll meatloaf - a delicious spiral!

 Ground or minced meat offers unlimited dishes that are easy, satisfying, and soul-warming.
-You should definitely try some, if not all, of these recipes:
+You should try some, if not all, of these recipes:

 Meatloaf with Hard-Boiled Eggs and Bacon